 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

-- Assembly Line Machine Operator
+- Team Assembly Line Machine Operator

-- Line Leader
+- Assembly Line Leader

-Job Opportunities for Team Assemblers
+Are There Job Opportunities for Team Assemblers?

 The states with the most job growth for Team Assembler are Alaska, Alabama, and Nevada.
 Watch out if you plan on working in Vermont, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.

-Tools & Technologies Used by Team Assemblers
+What Tools & Technology do Team Assemblers Use?

 Below is a list of the types of tools and technologies that Team Assemblers may use on a daily basis: